 The pattern of learning carried out in this training does not only pay attention to the methodology.
 They are also very concerned about the class atmosphere, class arrangement, visual aspects and learning media.
 Organizers really understand the concept of learning that can be accepted by the brain, namely visual, kinesthetic and auditory.
-This learning process combined with participatory learning is methods where participants are actively involved in each activity, while the subject matter is conveyed in a contextual learning style, so that this process really helps understand lessons participants to more auickly.
+This learning process is combined with participatory learning methods where participants are actively involved in each activity, while the subject matter is conveyed in a contextual learning style, so that this process really helps participants to understand lessons more quickly.